diracleo/adventurizer/README.md

 Following the instructions in this section will upload the code currently running on your system to the production server at adventurizer.net

 1. Go into your working directory if you're not already in there `cd adventurizer`
-1. Run the deployment script `deploy`
+1. Run the deployment script
+  * Enter and run the command `deploy`
   * To deploy only to the React frontend, run `deploy frontend`
   * To deploy only to the API server, run `deploy backend`
   * Some new command windows will pop up.
 Leave them open.